 Special endowment programs have further enriched the University.
-The University received three endowed chairs during the period 1971-1978 - the Herman Brown Chair of Business and Economics, the Robert H. Ray Chair of Humanities, and the John Bisagno Chair of Evangelism.
+The University received three endowed chairs during the period 1971-1978 -the Herman Brown Chair of Business and Economics, the Robert H. Ray Chair of Humanities, and the John Bisagno Chair of Evangelism.
 In the same period, two endowed professorships were given - the Rex G. Baker Professorship in the College of Business and Economics and the Prince-Chavanne Professorship of Christian Business Ethics.
 In 1994, the Dunn Endowed Professorship in Nursing was funded by the John S. Dunn Research Foundation.
-The Endowed Academic Scholarship program, begun in 1971, not only increased the endowment of the University, but also assured the recruitment of top academic students.
-In 1996, the University numbered 120 scholarships funded through this program.
-In October, 1987, the University inaugurated Dr. Edward Douglas Hodo as the University's second President.
-Dr. W. H. Hinton was named University Chancellor until his retirement in 1991.
+The Endowed Scholarship program, begun in 1971, not only increased the endowment of the University, but also assured the recruitment of top academic students.
+In 1998, the University numbered 146 scholarships funded through this program.